1. General Cleaning:

 FOR MORE STUBBORN STAINS: The following agents may be effective with more stubborn stains, but these agents must be removed quickly and the bowl then be thoroughly cleaned with soap & water to avoid permanent damage.

-KEROSENE, RUBBING ALCOHOL mixed with 50% water, TRIALENE SOAP, GASOLINE.
+RUBBING ALCOHOL mixed with 50% water, TRIALENE SOAP

 WIPE OFF COLOR and CHEMICALS IMMEDIATELY!
 PROLONGED EXPOSURE TO THESE CHEMICALS CAN PERMANENTLY DISCOLOR OR DAMAGE THE CONCEPT BOWL’S FINISH.
 DO NOT DISPOSE OF NAIL CARE PRODUCTS, ACETONES, KETONES, ESTERS, OR AROMATIC-HYDROCARBONS IN THE SHAMPOO BOWL.